 Adaptive noise cancellation is like a more intelligent version of active noise cancellation.
-Normally, noise cancelling earbuds either try to cancel all outside noise or none, depending on whether the noise cancelling feature is active or not.
+Normally, noise canceling earbuds either try to cancel all outside noise or none, depending on whether the noise canceling feature is active or not.
 With adaptive noise cancellation, the earbuds automatically determine how much noise cancellation to apply based on two factors: outside noise and whether you’re listening to audio.

-Yes, manufacturers of noise cancelling earbuds and headphones could simply let you adjust the amount of noise cancelling manually (and some do), but determining how much noise cancelling is too much and how much is too little while listening to music with the amount of outside noise constantly changing would be extremely difficult and, after a short while, frustrating.
+Yes, manufacturers of noise cancelling earbuds and headphones could simply let you adjust the amount of noise canceling manually (and some do), but determining how much noise canceling is too much and how much is too little while listening to music with the amount of outside noise constantly changing would be extremely difficult and, after a short while, frustrating.

 A task like this is perfectly suited for a clever electronic device that can act instantly and never get tired, which is how adaptive noise cancellation was born.
 Also known simply as ANC, adaptive noise cancellation reduces the level of noise cancellation when you listen to music and there are no loud noises around you to disturb you, and it increases the amount of noise cancellation when you pause the playback and the environment you’re in is noisy.

 Consequently, earbuds with adaptive noise cancellation appear to be just as effective as earbuds without the feature, but the amount of interference and audible sound artifacts is much lower.
 Because adaptive noise cancellation is active only when there’s something to cancel, it consumes less battery power than regular noise cancellation.